MailB.A.G. November 2008

 Penne Tompkins has moved to South Africa for a while.
 (Does this make the Book Arts Guild international now?)

-Carolyn Shattuck exhibited work at the Pyramid Atlantic Book Arts Fair and Conference, Nov.
+Carolyn Shattuck exhibited work at the Pyramid Atlantic Art Center, Nov.
 8-9 in Baltimore, MD.
 She suggests that it could be an opportunity for B.A.G. members to collaborate on a shared booth to sell book arts and network with others sharing our passion.

 Book Arts Opportunities: